'Yellowstone' season 5 to return in Summer 2023

 At the end of the midseason finale of 'Yellowstone' season 5, fans were treated to a 30-second teaser for the second half of the season.
 The teaser clip confirmed that the next episode is slated to release in the summer of 2023.

-Co-created by Sheridan and John Linson, 'Yellowstone' follows the Dutton family, who controls the largest contiguous ranch in the United States.
+Co-created by Sheridan and John Linson, 'Yellowstone' follows the Dutton family, who control the largest contiguous ranch in the United States.

 Paramount took two weeks to release the midseason finale of the massively popular neo-western series.
 And, with the latest announcement, we can say that the network will take much longer to drop the eighth episode of season 5.